prtzl/stm32/docs/build-container.md

 ---
 Pros:

-* Minimal dependencies, only container tool and possibly `make` or `-compose`.
+* Minimal dependencies, only container tool and possibly `make` or `<docker/podman>-compose`.
-* Low file system pollution.
+* Low host system pollution.
 * Cross platform and cross distribution (except with podman).

 Cons:

-* Since all dependencies and tools are installed in the container, IDEs will not be able to find the libraries.
+* Since all dependencies and tools are installed in the container, IDEs will not be able to find the system libraries.

 Verdict: